mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 And now something more complicated.
 We serialize a variable length array, making sure that the array length is in the range [0,MaxElements].

-Here we serialize a rigid body with an optimization while it's at rest, writing only one bit in place of linear and angular velocity:
+Here we serialize a rigid body with an optimization while it's at rest, serializing only one bit in place of linear and angular velocity:

 <pre>
 struct RigidBody